 There are lively beaches in the south, glorious mountains in the north, flat fens in the east, and picturesque countryside in the west.
-The climate is temperate, which means that there are four distinct seasons, yet it is never too hot in the summer and never too cold in the winter.
+The climate is temperate, meaning there are four distinct seasons, yet it is never too hot in the summer or cold in the winter.

 Student life in the UK is exciting and varied.
-University cities have a diverse and buzzing nightlife with many different restaurants, bars, and clubs to suit everyone.
+University cities have a diverse and buzzing nightlife with many restaurants, bars, and clubs to suit everyone.

-Ancient cities like Oxford, Cambridge and Edinburgh are full of history with famous summer festivals of food, music and theatre.
+Ancient cities like Oxford, Cambridge and Edinburgh are full of history, with famous summer food, music and theatre festivals.
 Cities like Manchester, Belfast and Glasgow have famous shopping districts alongside entertainment venues, galleries and famous sports arenas.

-Getting around to explore is easy.
-The UK has a reliable, comprehensive rail network with subsidised fees for students.
+The UK has a reliable, comprehensive rail network with subsidized student fees.
 All cities and towns have good bus or tram networks.
-Galleries, museums, country houses, castles and historic places are discounted for students and many of the national collections are free.
+Galleries, museums, country houses, castles and historical places are discounted for students, and many national collections are accessible.
 The UK is obsessed with sports, particularly football.

 British culture is different in each region.
-To an outsider it can be difficult to understand at first and the customs, language and food can change from place to place.
+It can be challenging to understand an outsider initially, and the customs, language and food can change from place to place.
 British people are usually polite until they know you better when they become friendly.